wsams/minecraft-function-commons/README.md

 Here's the full list of functions.

 ```
-# Gives all tools and armor
+# Give all tools and armor
 /function io:all

-# Gives all tools
+# Give all tools
 /function io:tools

 # These are all of the tools.
 Give individually.